Reservations

 1980s

 Lakeside Hotel guests were able to access a private beach at the end of Baker Avenue, seen in the photos below.
-When the Hotel was sold in 1986, the new owners quickly sold off the “Motel” part of the property on Baker Avenue, along with beach rights, as condominiumized units, leaving only the original Hotel building, which was then sold to a developer who transformed the Hotel into the Winnipesaukee Marketplace.
+When the hotel was sold in May, 1987 to the Winnipesaukee Flagship Corporation, the new owners quickly sold the original hotel building to developer Marvin Cohen, who transformed the hotel into the Winnipesaukee Marketplace.
+The Winnipesaukee Flagship Corporation then made their real profit by selling off the “Motel” part of the property on Baker Avenue, along with beach rights, as condominium units.

 A May 11, 1985 photo of the Lakeside Hotel, as the Winnipesaukee Railroad train passes underneath the footbridge.
-A year later, the entire rear of the Hotel would be torn down in the conversion to the Winnipesaukee Marketplace.
+Two years later, the entire rear of the Hotel would be torn down in the conversion to the Winnipesaukee Marketplace.